Quick answer

 When can babies eat Chickpeas?

 Babies can eat Chickpeas from around 6 months when starting solids.
-Babies can start eating chickpeas from around 6 months of age, once they have begun solid foods.
-Ensure chickpeas are cooked very soft and mashed or pureed to reduce choking risk, especially in early stages.
+Babies can start eating chickpeas from around 6 months, once they've begun solid foods.
+Cook chickpeas very soft and mash or purée them to reduce choking risk, especially in the early stages.
+Remove loose skins for a smoother texture if your baby finds them tricky.

 Is Chickpeas a choking hazard for babies?

 Chickpeas can be a choking hazard if served in unsafe shapes.
 Always cook chickpeas thoroughly until very soft before serving.
-Avoid giving whole chickpeas to young babies as they pose a choking risk.
-Introduce chickpeas gradually and watch for any signs of intolerance.
-Ensure hummus is smooth and served in small portions.
+Avoid whole chickpeas for young babies — they're a choking risk, so mash or squash them.
+Ensure hummus is smooth and low-salt, served in small portions.
+Introduce gradually and watch for any signs of intolerance or gas.
+Rinse tinned chickpeas well and avoid added salt.
+Always supervise your baby while eating.

 Is Chickpeas a common allergen?